 And we come to this realization: We are now the superheroes.

-Words of Sympathy for the Loss of a Child
+For the Loss of a Child

 41.)
 In experiencing a tragedy beyond words — beyond all understanding — time can become our friend or our foe.
 To pass too many days reinforcing our grief is to sink into the abyss and compound the tragedy.
-If instead, we focus on our obligation to our own wellbeing and to the friends and family who love us, we experience the healing power of time and emerge heroically from our cocoon.
+If instead, we focus on our obligation to our own well-being and to the friends and family who love us, we experience the healing power of time and emerge heroically from our cocoon.
 Yes, sorrow will always be lurking.
 But it will not own us.
 It will not consume us and sour us on life.

 42.)
 When the pain is infinite, any comfort we can offer is infinitesimal.